hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 # azurerm_cdn_frontdoor_custom_domain_association

-Manages the single apply/single destroy incompatibility between the CDN FrontDoor API and the Terraform dependency graph.
+Manages the single destroy incompatibility between the CDN FrontDoor API and the Terraform dependency graph generation.
 You should use this association resource to avoid receiving the `This resource is still associated with a route.
-Please delete the association with the route first before deleting this resource` error.
+Please delete the association with the route first before deleting this resource` error when issuing the Terraform `destroy` command.

 ## Example Usage